A Jack Lemmon Special

-Because today would have been Jack Lemmon’s 96th birthday, and because I have a soft spot for the many amusing letters written by, and to, Jack Lemmon, today’s newsletter is a Jack Lemmon special—featuring a letter of consolation to Lemmon from his frequent co-star Walter Matthau, a couple of letters from Lemmon to his good friend Burt Reynolds, a congratulatory letter from Lemmon to Michael Douglas shortly after the release of Wall Street, and, finally, a letter from Lemmon to Matthau about cats which, although clearly a joke, could, I suppose, upset the squeamish, and which, FYI, features in Letters of Note: Cats, a (very good) book filled with letters about…….cats.
+Because I have a soft spot for the many amusing letters written by, and to, Jack Lemmon, today’s newsletter is a Jack Lemmon special—featuring a letter of consolation to Lemmon from his frequent co-star Walter Matthau, a couple of letters from Lemmon to his good friend Burt Reynolds, a congratulatory letter from Lemmon to Michael Douglas shortly after the release of Wall Street, and, finally, a letter from Lemmon to Matthau about cats which, although clearly a joke, could, I suppose, upset the squeamish, and which, FYI, features in Letters of Note: Cats, a (very good) book filled with letters about…….cats.

 WALTER MATTHAU TO JACK LEMMON